pateskinasy/pateskinasy.github.io/_pages/about.md

 Then: A fifteen years' career in B2B deep tech across 4 continents.

-I dig making really complex stuff simple and am a massive product geek.
-As an Engineer and Economist, I am fascinated by decentralization (yes, I'll probably read - or skim - your white paper if I come across it).
-Specially interested in initiatives that help boost economic empowerment.
+I am curious about everything, dig making really complex stuff simple and am a massive product geek.
+Being an Engineer and Economist, I became fascinated by decentralization (I know...soo predictable.
+And yes, I'll probably read - or skim - your white paper if I come across it).
+I'm specially interested in initiatives that help boost economic empowerment.

 Otherwise, you'll find me with ∞ tabs open in my browser, eating 🌱 food, doing yoga, jogging or enjoying the outdoors.